box-products/handbook/appendix-08-performance-plans.md

 ---

 We don't want any of our employees to feel unclear on where they stand, should they find themselves in need of improving their performance.
-So below are the steps we commit to taking at SALT Insure when your manager identifies a problem with your performance that must be addressed.
+So below are the steps we commit to taking at SALT when your manager identifies a problem with your performance that must be addressed.

 ## STEP ONE: Identify the problem (ALERT)